23W-GBAC/udehadaeze/automationBlog.md

 ![image](https://github.com/23W-GBAC/udehadaeze/assets/148863379/90b614ab-1bfa-40e2-8121-1de738bd46dc)

-# About Myself & My Automation
+# My automation topic, why I chose It & how it relates to me.

-Hello, I'm Adaeze Udeh, a first-year Health Informatics student passionate about blending health with technology.
+I'm Adaeze Udeh, a first-year Health Informatics student with a passion for blending health with technology.
 In my journey of exploration and learning, I embarked on an exciting automation project – the creation of a BMI (Body Mass Index) calculator.

 **What is BMI?**

 Body Mass Index (BMI) is a numerical measure of an individual's body fat based on their weight and height.
-It is a widely used tool in healthcare to quickly assess whether a person has a healthy body weight.
-BMI is important as it helps identify potential health risks associated with being underweight or overweight, serving as a screening tool for conditions like obesity-related diseases and providing a basis for discussions about lifestyle and health.
+Widely used in healthcare, it quickly assesses whether a person has a healthy body weight.
+BMI is crucial for identifying potential health risks associated with being underweight or overweight, serving as a screening tool for conditions like obesity-related diseases and providing a basis for discussions about lifestyle and health.

-As someone diving into the world of health informatics, I found the concept of BMI fascinating and saw an opportunity to contribute to health awareness through automation.
+Diving into the world of health informatics, I found the concept of BMI fascinating and saw an opportunity to contribute to health awareness through automation.

+My fascination with BMI lies not only in its numerical representation but in its profound impact on an individual's health.
+In an era where lifestyle-related diseases are on the rise, having a tangible and efficient means to assess and monitor our health becomes imperative.

+My passion for health advocacy fuels my commitment to developing an automated BMI tool.
+This project aims to bridge the gap between technology and personal health, offering a user-friendly solution that goes beyond mere numbers.
+Understanding that individuals who fall into the obese category are at a higher risk of developing health conditions like Type 2 diabetes and cardiovascular diseases, being underweight can also be a precursor to various health challenges, ranging from nutritional deficiencies to weakened immune systems.
+I am driven to provide a tool that empowers people to take charge of their health.

+The envisioned automated BMI tool seeks to be a quick, accessible, and accurate resource for individuals to determine their health status promptly.
+By leveraging automation, the goal is to streamline the process, making it easier for people to make informed decisions about their lifestyles.
+I envision a future where technology actively contributes to disease prevention, fostering a society that prioritizes and values holistic well-being.

+In essence, my choice of the BMI automation project is a testament to my commitment to creating meaningful solutions that resonate with real-life health challenges.
+Through this endeavor, I aspire to contribute to a healthier, more informed society where individuals have the tools they need to make proactive choices for their well-being.

-To access my BMI calculator, simply use the link: https://23w-gbac.github.io/udehadaeze/
+To access my BMI calculator, simply use the link: https://23w-gbac.github.io/udehadaeze/.

 # Blog Post 1: Inception of the BMI Calculator Project